Kaimahi Waea Kawe Kōrero

 Line mechanics need to have:

-- knowledge of electrical theory, and the mechanics and wiring systems used in communication or electrical networks
+- knowledge of how electricity works, and the systems used in electrical networks

 - technical and practical skills, including the ability to use and care for their equipment